erikcox/ecox.rocks/_posts/2014-08-28-Getting-Started-With-Android-Development.md

 Methods that start with _on_ are automatically invoked by Android.
 We don't need to call them manually.
 Ex: _onCreate_, _onClick_.

-Layouts are XML files that are used to build visual compentents in Android.
+Layouts are XML files that are used to build visual components in Android.

 {% highlight xml %}
 <LinearLayout xmlns:android="http://schemas.android.com/apk/res/android"